4paradigm/rfcs/hybridse/using-zetasql.md

 We will discuss plan error tips in the furture works.

-## Thirdparty dependencies

-### Use Zetasql as cmake dependency

-Although zetasql is a bazel-based project and have its dependencies in the mean time, We'll use zetasql in a cmake proeject as following steps (Checkout [zetasql-sample](https://github.com/aceforeverd/zetasql-sample) to see the details.):

-- Prepare headers
-  -  find every header file and install to a include directory after telling cmake how to find zetasql's lib and include headers, it should link.
-- compiled shared library (.so) or static library (.a)
-  - find and install compiled .so/.a into same directory (without directory hierarchy)
-  - for static library, using tools like `ar` or `libtool` to merge into single static archive

-**Exceptions**
-bazel's `cc_library` should produce both .a and .so by default.
-But a lib called `template_sql_tvf` do not follow this, it is built with `likestatic=True` in bazel's `cc_library`.
-Look like a implementation limit.

-**Transitive dependence**

-zetasql's thirdparty dependencies, should merge into HybridSQL's standard dependency list.
-Some may have breaking upgrade:

-1. protobuf: form 2.x.x -> 3.x.x

-**Compiler and Options**

-zetasql is built with c++1z(c++17), since c++17 is stabilized in gcc 8 (not sure which specific version but 8.3 works fine), we should upgrade to gcc 8 or later.
-And use `-std=c++1z` as well because zetasql's include file use c++17 features.

-checkout this for more: https://stackoverflow.com/questions/46746878/is-it-safe-to-link-c17-c14-and-c11-objects

-### Update thirdpaty

-- Maintain 4paradigm/zetasql
-- Update thirdparty libraries and development dockers
-  - adding zetasql and its dependencies into thirdparty
-- Update thirdparty install guide

 # Adoption strategy

 If we implement this proposal, it might bring some changes of APIs which is used by SparkFE and FEDB.